 In the process of qualitative analyses of initially generated HDAC2(-/-) mutant cells [57], which were cultivated for different long-term periods, surprisingly, we accidentally noticed interesting and amazing phenomena as follows [92, 95].
+In our studies, the mutant cells were cultivated on agar plate and continuously in liquid medium for at least 15-16 days before they were stocked at

-In our studies [57, 64, 92, 93, 95-103], the cultivation stages (and days) were practically counted from the first day of cultivation from the stock at -80 °C, although until the stock at -80 °C about 15-16 days had already passed since two HDAC2 alleles (and one Pax5 allele) were disrupted.
-At the outset, two-dimensional polyacrylamide gel electrophoresis (2D-PAGE) showed that amounts of IgM H-chain and L-chain (detected as two spots) are dramatically increased at the early (E; ~ 10 to 20 days) stage of cultivation and thereafter gradually decreased through the middle (M; ~ 30 to 40 days) stage, and at the later (L; ~60 days) stage reach comparable levels in DT40 cells (Fig. 2).
-By contrast, insignificant changes are observed for most of other major cellular proteins during cultivation.
-Western blotting, which was carried out at shorter interval periods, using antibody for chicken IgM H-chain and antibody for L-chain that cross-reacts with IgM H-chain, sufficiently confirmed the above-mentioned results obtained by 2D-PAGE.
-Immuno-electron microscopy using the first antibody showed that IgM H-chain is obviously accumulated at the early stage and thereafter at the later stage reaches almost the same level as in DT40 cells (Fig. 3).
-These results, together, indicated not only that IgM H- and L-chains are dramatically and considerably accumulated at the early stage (Fig. 1-E), but also that these accumulated immunoglobulin proteins are gradually reduced during cultivation and finally at the later stage reach comparable levels as in DT40 cells (details will be shown later) (Fig. 1-L).
-Reverse transcription-polymerase chain reaction (RT-PCR) using primers IgM Hc plus IgM Hs showed that whole and secreted forms of IgM H-chain mRNA are dramatically increased at the early stage, and thereafter gradually reduced during cultivation and at the later stage reach very close levels as in DT40 cells (Fig. 4).
+-80 °C. In addition, the early, middle and later stages meant relatively short-term, medium-term and long-term cultivations, respectively.
+At the two-dimensional polyacrylamide electrophoresis (2D-PAGE) showed that amounts of IgM H-chain and L-chain (detected as two spots) are dramatically increased at the early (E; ~10 to 20 days) stage of cultivation and thereafter gradually decreased through the middle (M; ~30 to 40 days) stage, and at the later (L; ~60 days) stage reach comparable levels in DT40 cells (Figure 2).
+By contrast, insignificant changes are observed for most of the other major cellular proteins during cultivation.
+Western blotting, which was carried out at shorter interval periods, using antibody for chicken IgM H-chain and antibody for L-chain that cross-reacts with IgM H-chain, sufficiently confirmed the abovementioned results obtained bv 2D-PAGE.
+Immuno-electron microscopy using the first antibody showed that IgM H-chain is obviously accumulated at the early stage and thereafter at the later stage reaches almost the same level as in DT40 cells (Figure 3).
+These results, together, indicated not only that IgM H- and L-chains are dramatically and considerably accumulated at the early stage (Figure 1-E), but also that these accumulated immunoglobulin proteins are gradually reduced during cultivation and finally at the later stage reach comparable levels as in DT40 cells (details will be shown later) (Figure 1-L).
+Reverse transcription-polymerase chain reaction (RT-PCR) using primers IgM Hc plus IgM Hs showed that whole and secreted forms of IgM Hchain mRNA are dramatically increased at the early stage, and thereafter gradually reduced during cultivation and at the later stage reach very close levels as in DT40 cells (Figure 4).
 Remarkably, RT-PCR, using appropriate primers specific for various genes encoding chromatin-modifying enzymes and transcription factors, showed that gene expressions of HDAC7, HDAC9 and PCAF are gradually elevated and those of EBF1, Pax5 and Aiolos certainly change in distinct patterns during cultivation (details will be shown later).
-Immuno-blotting, using antibodies specific for various acetylated Lys residues (K) of core histones H2A, H2B, H3 and H4, showed that in spite of the HDAC2-deficiency, surprisingly, bulk acetylation levels of Lys-9, Lys-14, Lys-18, Lys-23 and Lys-27 of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) are gradually increased during cultivation, though insignificant changes are observed in those of most remaining Lys residues of core histones.
+Immuno-blotting, using antibodies specific for various acetylated Lys residues (K) of core histones H2A, H2B, H3 and H4, showed that in spite of the HDAC2-deficiency, very surprisingly,